mehlah/neo4j-d3-chord-php/README.md

 ### Description

-A very basic chord-diagram using (D3.js)[http://mbostock.github.com/d3/] to display a Neo4j graph via its (REST API)[http://components.neo4j.org/neo4j-server/milestone/rest.html].
+A very basic chord-diagram using [D3.js](http://mbostock.github.com/d3/) to display a Neo4j graph via its[REST API](http://components.neo4j.org/neo4j-server/milestone/rest.html).

 ### See it in action